jackcallister/worsley/readme.md

 ### Stores

 We now need a store to listen for dispatched actions.
-Notice the a flux and actions object are injected into the store constructor.
+Notice the flux and actions object are injected into the store constructor.

 ```
 class TodoStore extends Store {